-Throughout the Mid-Career Summer Program, students attend class daily, complete a variety of assignments, and read and discuss cases and other materials.
-Most of these activities take place in interactive classes that permit the academic instructors to give constructive feedback to students.
-This work and resulting feedback to you is intended to help identify strengths and interests as students prepare for the academic year.
+Students attend classes daily during the Mid-Career Summer Program, complete assignments, and read and discuss case studies and other materials – mostly in an interactive classroom setting where academic instructors provide students with constructive feedback.
+The coursework and feedback are designed to help students identify their strengths and interests as they prepare for the academic year.

-In addition to the academic component, the Mid-Career Summer Program creates opportunities to set academic and professional goals.
-Weekly mid-career seminars are designed to help students learn more about classmates' cultures, careers, and the professional challenges they have faced.
-Along the way, the academic components of the program are rounded out with variety of social activities.
+Mid-Career seminars are held each week for students learn more about the cultures of their peers as well as their careers and the professional challenges they have encountered.
+Along the way, the program’s academic components are rounded out with different social activities.

-This course focuses on basic microeconomic concepts and their importance in informing and resolving public policy issues.
-Again, students are assigned to small classes with others who have a similar level of preparation to work through the materials and daily homework assignments.
+Microeconomics: students focus on learning basic microeconomic concepts, and their importance in informing and resolving public policy issues.
+This course is taught in a small group setting for students to learn with others at the same understanding level, and work through materials and daily homework assignments together.

-The origins and functions of US political institutions will be discussed, as well as the larger issues of governance and politics.
-The four lectures will examine constitutional history, the branches of government, and the behavior of citizens and political groups.
+Political Institutions: students study the origin and function of U.S. political institutions as well as the larger issues of governance and politics.
+The lectures examine constitutional history, the branches of government, and behavior of citizens and political groups.

 Computer Skills and Equipment

 It is assumed that students will arrive at the Mid-Career Summer Program with working knowledge of Windows and Microsoft software, Word and Excel specifically.
 They will be using these programs for their economics and quantitative courses and should be familiar with them before arriving at HKS.
 Visit the HKS Information Technology website to learn about computer labs and IT support available to HKS students.